 The first thing I would suggest serving with our Creamy Tomato Chicken Dinner is pasta.
 This can be cooked up easily on the stove or even in a pot stacked over the chicken.
 It could probably also be cooked in the sauce, but I haven’t tested that out with this recipe yet.

 Meals with pasta do the trick each and every time.
 However, if you prefer, you could also serve this recipe over rice.

 Low Carb Option: If you want to add this to your list of Instant Pot low-carb recipes, leave out the pasta and rice and just serve the sauce over chicken.
 Pick a healthy low-carb side dish to accompany your main dish, and definitely skip the bread recommendations below.

 Can I Cook Chicken in the Instant Pot in Less Than 30 Minutes

 Absolutely.
-This is a great recipe for an easy Instant Pot chicken dinner that has a cook time of less than 15 minutes.
+This is a great idea for an easy Instant Pot chicken dinner recipe that has a cook time of less than 15 minutes.
 Keep in mind that all electric pressure cookers have to pressurize before the cooking time starts counting down.

 Even with the time to come to pressure, this dinner is done cooking in about 20 minutes.
 That is counting time to come to pressure, cooking time, quick release, and time to saute at the end.